pantor/ruckig/README.md

 ## Tests and Numerical Stability

 The current test suite validates over 1.206.000 (random) trajectories.
-The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the final acceleration as well as jerk limit to be within a numerical error of `1e-12`.
-Ruckig presumes that the input values are within 5 orders of magnitude and that `jMax > 5e-2`.
+The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity, acceleration and jerk limit to be withing `1e-12`, and for the final acceleration as well to be within a numerical error of `1e-12`.
+The maximal supported trajectory duration is `7e3`.
 Note that Ruckig will also output values outside of this range, there is however no guarantee for correctness.
-The maximal supported trajectory duration is `1e12`.

 ## Development